kalisjoshua/factorio-mod-pack-manager/README.md

 ## TODO

   - [ ] Bulk download of updated mods after cache refresh
+  - [ ] Disable "activate" button when clicked
   - [ ] (optional) Use IndexedDB for data storage; enable more complex querying